SE7ENSKY/webpack-verstat/README.md

 npm run dev
 ```
 ```
-// only for production, read-only, server
+// only for production, read-only, server on localhost:3000
 // yarn
 yarn prod